vatpac-technology/sops/docs/2607-update/GUN.md

 | N    | Night           | Between 2300-0530 Local, when RRO is **not** in use |
 | Q    | RRO             | Between 2300-0530 Local, when RRO is **in use**  |

+!!! tip
+    vatSys will assign the **A** STAR by default.
+Controllers must manually select the N/Q STAR as appropriate.

 #### Sequencing
 Sequencing arrivals from the west and south into YSWS is a responsibility of KAT.